 - American Gothic Couple: In the animated segment.

 - Art Shift: In a live action movie oddly enough, the Looney Tunes-esque parody made and provided by none other than the legendary animator, Chuck Jones.

-- As Themselves: Salt 'n' Pepa and DJ Spinderella in the music video.
+- As Himself: Salt 'n' Pepa and DJ Spinderella in the music video.

 - Attractive Bent Species: Roy thinks Helen is "pretty sexy" for a mouse when they get stuck in a cartoon.

-- Also invoked by Helen and their kids after Roy was seemingly shot by Spike near the end of the film.
+- Invoked by Helen and their kids after Roy was seemingly shot by Spike near the end of the film.

 - Berserk Button: Do NOT mess with Helen's hair, or her husband to a lesser degree.

 - Black Comedy: Lots.
 The premise is that Hell routinely traps people in tv and tries to kill them off, and it's a comedy, after all.
 The Knables run into other contestants, several of whom die in comedic ways.